BACHELOR OF APPLIED SCIENCE – ADDICTION STUDIES

 • Demonstrate competency in using contemporary tools and technologies to screen, assess, treat, and evaluate client progress in real-world situations.

-• Analyze how treatment can improve interpersonal relationships across cultural boundaries in a variety of treatment settings.
+• Analyze how treatment can improve interpersonal relationships across cultural boundaries in various treatment settings.

 OCCUPATIONAL OBJECTIVES